You probably wouldn’t imagine that, but there are many waterfalls in Sardinia.

 Is Corropus

 Is Corropus waterfall is located in Gergei at Mount Trempu.
 It’s a wild, stunningly beautiful area.
-Dwelling in the south of Sardinia, about 50 kilometers north of Cagliari, visiting Gergei makes for a great day trip if you’re staying in the capital city.
-Moreover, Gergei borders the town of Barumini, renowned for its archeological wonders.
+Dwelling in the south of Sardinia, about 50 kilometers (31 miles) north of Cagliari, visiting Gergei makes for a great day trip if you’re staying in the capital city.

 If you visit Is Corropus during the spring months, you’ll find abundant flowers and even little mushrooms popping up all around the forest.
-Is Corropus flows into a large pool which is perfect for a refreshing swim.
+Is Corropus flows into a large pool, which is perfect for a refreshing swim.

-From the village of Gergei, it takes about one hour of walking to reach Is Corropus waterfall.
+From the small town of Gergei, it takes about one hour of walking to reach Is Corropus waterfall.
 The waterfall isn’t that large or tall, but it is a serene waterfall that I love to revisit time and time again.
-It’s best to visit during December through April so that the waterfall isn’t too weak and unimpressive.
-Between December and April, you can expect this waterfall to be much more hearty.

 Sa Stiddiosa